Pakistani Zucchini (Courgette) Curry

 - 1/2 tsp black pepper powder

 - 1/4-1/2 tsp red chili powder, or to taste

 - 3 large (1 to 1 1/4 lb) (454-567 g) green zucchini squash (courgette), peeled and cut into 1/8-inch half-moons, (weighed after chopping)

 - 1 small green chili pepper (such as Serrano), sliced

 - 1/2 tsp turmeric powder

-- Heat oil in a nonstick skillet over high heat.
-Add the sliced onions, and sauté until they are lightly golden, about 8-10 minutes.
+- Heat oil in a nonstick or heavy bottomed skillet over high heat.
+Add the onions, and sauté until they are lightly golden (~8-10 minutes).

 - Lower the heat to medium and add the garlic, ginger and cumin seeds.
-Sauté until the raw smell of the ginger and garlic disappears, about 20-30 seconds.
-Add the cubed tomato, salt, coriander powder, black pepper powder, and red chili powder.
+Sauté until the raw smell of the ginger and garlic disappears (~1 min).
+Add the tomato, salt, coriander powder, black pepper powder, and red chili powder.
 Sauté for a minute, then stir in the zucchini and 1/4 cup of water.
 Mix well, ensuring that the zucchini is well coated.

-- Cover and let cook for 7 minutes, stirring once in between.
+- Cover and let cook on medium heat for 7-10 minutes, stirring once in between.
 Once most of the water has dried up, use a wooden spoon to break the zucchini into pieces.
 Add the sliced green chili pepper and turmeric and sauté for a few minutes.

-- Lower the heat to the lowest setting, cover and continue to cook for about 15-20 minutes, stirring half-way.
+- Lower the heat to the lowest setting, cover and continue to cook for 15-20 minutes, stirring half-way.
 If you’re afraid it will stick to the pan, add a splash of water.
 Uncover and stir well.
+If needed, raise the heat to high to sauté any extra moisture for 3-5 minutes.
 Taste and adjust salt.